-Colas Rail does not support a mechanism that enables Network Rail to share in train operator revenue and/or costs.
+Freightliner does not support a mechanism that enables Network Rail to share in train operator revenue and/or costs.
 In the case of freight operators we do not believe that freight operators can afford to pay part of their revenue to Network Rail.
-Margins in the sector are very low so any payment to Network Rail would mean that prices to customers would have to increase which would impact on the competitiveness of the rail freight sector versus road.
+Margins in the sector are very low, at best just 2-3% (-2.8% in the year ending March 2009) so any payment to Network Rail would mean that prices to customers would have to increase which would impact on the competitiveness of the rail freight sector versus road.
 More generally we think that this would be an unusual arrangement and we are not aware of any other sector where a supplier shares in the revenue of its customers.